 During one of our weekly #2ndaryELA Twitter chats, we discussed Online Student Book Clubs.
 I first discovered this topic after seeing teacher-author Penny Kittle speak about them at the Reading For The Love Of It literacy conference in Toronto last February.
 Her discussion prompted me to go back to my classroom and try out this strategy with my two Grade 8 classes.

 Here are the steps I took to organize my 8th-grade online book clubs.

 - Select books that will encourage conversations amongst your students.

 - Assign students to a novel group or allow students to select the novel group of their choice.
-I personally assign the novel for my students based on their interests and reading level.
-In my classroom, all independent reading is student selected so it is good to have a balance of teacher and student selected readings.
+I assign the novel to my students based on their interests and reading level.
+In my classroom, all independent reading is student-selected so it is good to have a balance of teacher and student-selected readings.

 - Establish class time for students to read their novels.

-- Assign weekly thinking questions for students to discuss online about their novel.
+- Assign weekly thinking questions for students to discuss online about their novels.

 - Provide technology and class time for students to respond to their online book club weekly discussion questions.